rust-lang/rust/src/doc/tarpl/phantom-data.md

 Nope.

-The drop checker will generously determine that Vec<T> does not own any values of type T. This will in turn make it conclude that it does *not* need to worry about Vec dropping any T's in its destructor for determining drop check soundness.
+The drop checker will generously determine that Vec<T> does not own any values of type T. This will in turn make it conclude that it doesn't need to worry about Vec dropping any T's in its destructor for determining drop check soundness.
 This will in turn allow people to create unsoundness using Vec's destructor.